beshu-tech/readonlyrest-docs/kibana.md

 This feature will work in ReadonlyREST Enterprise.

-ReadonlyREST Enterprise support OpenID Connect for both authentication and authorization.
+ReadonlyREST Enterprise supports OpenID Connect for both authentication and authorization.

 Here is how to configure it.

 ### Configure `ror_kbn_auth` bridge

 This part is identical as seen in SAML connectors.
-In order for the user identity information to flow securely from Kibana to Elasticsearch, we need to set up the two plugin with a shared secret, that is: an arbitrarily long string.
+In order for the user identity information to flow securely from Kibana to Elasticsearch, we need to set up the two plugins with a shared secret, that is: an arbitrarily long string.

 ### Elasticsearch side